-Description The subjects comprise a detached bungalow with associated outbuildings set in approximately 15 acres of land or thereby.
-Accommodation Entrance hallway, living room, kitchen, dining room, rear lobby, inner hallway, 3 bedrooms, utility room, bathroom, wc and 2 walk in stores.
-Gross internal floor area (m2) 148.
-Neighbourhood and location The subjects are located in the rural countryside and affords ready access by road to the nearest larger town of Wick some 8 miles away.
-Age Largely rebuilt circa 1985.
+Description The subjects comprise a detached bungalow.
+Accommodation Entrance vestibule, inner hallway, living room, kitchen/dining area, side lobby, rear sun lounge, 2 bedrooms and bathtoom.
+Gross internal floor area (m2) 96.
+Neighbourhood and location The subjects are located in the rural area of Bilbster a short distance by road to the nearest larger town of Wick in which most local facilities are available.
+Age Built circa 1950.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-1 No. rendered chimney stack is provided.
+No chimney stacks are provided externally.
+The chimney has been taken down in the past.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is timber framed, sarked and finished with concrete interlocking tiles.
+The main roof is timber framed, sarked and finished with natural slate roof coverings.
+Later additions to the sun lounge and lobby appear to be of rubberoid roof type sheeting.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of PVC manufacture.
+The rainwater fittings appear of PVC manufacture with some cast iron downpipes and fittings noted.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property are largely assumed to be of cavity block construction with some areas of earlier stone work which has largely been rendered and provided with additional block work.
-The property has dry dash render finishes externally.
-We understand the cavity walls have been insulated in the past.
+The main walls are assumed to be of cavity brick and block construction with wet dash render finishes externally which are painted.
+We understand the property has been cavity wall insulated in the past.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are largely of double glazed timber casement design.
-External doors are of double glazed UPVC design.
-External joinery is largely of timber manufacture.
+Windows and doors to the property are of double glazed UPVC design.
 External decorations Visually inspected.
-External decorations have various paint and stained finishes.
+External joinery is largely overclad with UPVC finishes.
+External decorations have various masonry paint finishes.